Juncker tweaks EU team, to reshuffle transport and energy posts

 Bulc’s colourful list of interests has attracted attention in Brussels, ranging from her youthful prowess in basketball and a black belt in tae kwon do to her training as a shaman and promotion of fire-walking in her consultancy business.

-Her record as an entrepreneur, however, may counter skeptics, although as a liberal centrist, not backed by either of the two main parliamentary blocs, she faces a tough hearing.
+Her record as an entrepreneur, however, may counter sceptics, although as a liberal centrist, not backed by either of the two main parliamentary blocs, she faces a tough hearing.

 Any further rejection by parliament would probably delay the transfer of powers from Barroso to Juncker.